 • WASH hands and surfaces often, especially after handling raw meat.

 • COOK foods to proper internal temperatures.
 Beef or lamb should be cooked to an internal temperature of, at least, 145°F (for medium rare) and up to 160°F (for well done), turkey and chicken should be cooked to 180°F and pork 160°F – 170°F and eggs to at at least 160°F.

 • SEPARATE to avoid cross-contamination by keeping utensils that have been used for cutting raw foods separate from utensils used for cooked foods, this includes knives and hard surfaces like cutting boards.

 • CHILL, refrigerate or freeze foods promptly after grocery shopping.
 Check refrigerator temperatures using a food thermometer.
 Refrigerator temperatures should be between 36°F – 40°F and your freezer should be at 0°F or below.
 Most pathogenic organisms grow at temperatures between 40°F – 140°F.

 Why Hokto Mushrooms Are a Safer Choice

-However, the culture used to grow the Hokto mushrooms is not the typical manure-containing compost, but a substrate mixture consisting of non-genetically modified corncob meal, soy, and rice bran meal.
+However, the culture used to grow the Hokto mushrooms is not the typical manure-containing compost, but rather a substrate mixture consisting of non-genetically modified corncob meal, soy, and rice bran meal.
 These ingredients are steam heated in plastic bottles to help destroy harmful bacteria.

-The use of plastic bottles to “grow” the mushrooms and robotic harvesting of the mature Maitake, King Trumpet, White and Brown Beech mushrooms from the bottle directly into the packaging minimizes contamination even further.
+The use of plastic bottles to “grow” the mushrooms and robotic harvesting of the mature Maitake, King Trumpet, White and Brown Beech mushrooms from the bottle directly into the packaging, minimizes contamination even further.
 So if you’re concerned about food safety for your family, follow the food safety tips above and enjoy Hokto mushrooms.

 Bottom line: It’s wise to practice food safety.
-Hokto mushrooms are part of a safe approach and they taste great!
+Hokto mushrooms are part of a safe approach and taste great!